FFFiend/RNN-From-Scratch/README.md

-# RNN-From-Scratch
+# RNN-From-Scratch (NUMPY)
-Writing an RNN from scratch for practice.
+Writing an RNN from scratch IN NUMPY! for practice